Slade and Wild in two of their tamer costume choices.

 - Love at First Sight: Both of Slade's serious relationships start this way.

 - Love Dodecahedron: Brian Slade is sort-of in love with Curt Wild, but married to Mandy.
 Wild definitely loves Slade, but feels jilted by him, so hooks up with other guys including fan Arthur Stuart.
 Stuart is/was a total fanboy for Slade.
 And that's just scratching the surface.

 - Male Frontal Nudity: Thank you, Mr Wild (but not Mr Wilde).

 - Make Up or Break Up: Wild/Slade, Slade/Mandy — They break up.

 - Meaningful Name: Curt Wild.
 And the Rats.
 And it's Jack Fairy who begins the bisexual glam rock movement.
 And how the Maxwell Demon tour is Slade's demise.
 And how everyone has a popstar name but Arthur and Mandy, essentially marking them out as Normal McNormalsons.

 - No Celebrities Were Harmed: Though David Bowie disagrees.

-- Ooh, Me Accent's Slipping: Ewan Mcgregor plays an No Celebrities Were Harmed version of Iggy Pop.
+- Ooh, Me Accent's Slipping: Ewan Mcgregor plays a No Celebrities Were Harmed-version of Iggy Pop / Lou Reed / Mick Jagger.
 Apparently people from Michigan have the tendency to sound like Sean Connery.